 The Corporation will pay interest to SITLA on unpaid lease and minimum royalties payments, which will accrue annually at a rate of SITLA's published prime rate plus two percent (currently equivalent to 5.25%) or 6.0%, whichever is greater, with the first interest payment having been due on March 31, 2016.
-The Corporation made the required accrued interest payment to SITLA on March 30, 2016 and is current on all lease obligations.
+The Corporation made the required accrued interest payments to SITLA on March 30, 2016 and August 30, 2016, and is current on all lease obligations.